 What We Do

-H2HC convenings, both in person and virtual, have brought together hundreds of stakeholders representing healthcare and public health, academia and research, the private and nonprofit sectors, government and social services, philanthropy, and others.
-From summits at the Museum of Science to virtual engagement with members of the Greater Boston Chamber of Commerce, H2HC works to highlight the health consequences and costs of food insecurity as we seek collective, long-term solutions.
+H2HC convenings, both in person and virtual, have brought together hundreds of thought-leaders representing healthcare and public health, academia, the private and nonprofit sectors, government and social services, and philanthropy.
+H2HC events are designed to highlight the health consequences and costs of food and nutrition insecurity and seek collaborative, long-term solutions.

-H2HC has granted more than $1 million to support innovative community-based models and ground-breaking food and health research.
+H2HC granted more than $1 million from 2018-2021 to support innovative community-based models and ground-breaking food and health research.
 H2HC has supported:

 - The first state-level examination of the avoidable healthcare costs of hunger